 Due to the ongoing COVID crisis in-person, on campus events and activities have been postponed or cancelled and where possible teaching has been moved online.
 Until restrictions are lifted large lectures and seminars will take place virtually.

-As the fight against the virus rages on, the restrictions on day-to-day life are set to be in place for the 'foreseeable future'.
-Some might see the order to stay at home as an opportunity to further their knowledge or learn new skills, perhaps by enrolling on a distance learning postgraduate diploma, applying for an online Masters or signing up to a Massive Open Online Course (MOOC - to find out more visit online learning).
-However, full-time students currently in the middle of their degree will likely view the restrictions as a disruption to their learning.
+While some might view the extra time at home as an opportunity to further their knowledge or learn new skills, perhaps by enrolling on a distance learning postgraduate diploma, applying for an online Masters or signing up to a Massive Open Online Course (MOOC - to find out more visit online learning), full-time students, especially those who were studying throughout the first 2020 lockdown, will likely see the restrictions as a disruption to their learning.